jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial.md

 <img align="center" width="400" border=1 src="VERPAT-Tutorial-images/modify_nworkers.png">

+The `run_model.R` script can be run as described above in [Running the VERPAT model](#running-the-verpat-model).
+See the [Getting Started document](https://github.com/gregorbj/VisionEval/wiki/Getting-Started#running-verpat-or-verspm-from-within-r) for details.

-The model automatically builds and runs scenarios based on combinations of the policy inputs.
-These are found in the `scenarios` folder.
+The model automatically builds and runs scenarios based on combinations of the inputs.
+The scenarios to run are found in the newly created `scenarios` directory.

 <img align="center" width="400" border=1, src="VERPAT-Tutorial-images/scenario_directory.png">

-Each folder contains the results of a model run, with its own inputs, datastore, and log file.
+Each directory contains the results of a model run, with its own inputs, datastore, and log file.

 When finished, the VERPAT Scenario Viewer will automatically open to display the results.